River Rock Landscaping Ideas We Love

 River rock often plays a practical role in gardens and landscapes.
 Here are a dozen ways to use this natural material for aesthetic reasons.

 Make a gabion wall by wrapping river rock in a cage of galvanized steel wire.
 A retaining wall can be used for erosion control, privacy or to make an aesthetic statement in the landscape.
-Learn how to build a retaining wall that’s strong and durable.

 Raised Bed Planter